Ophthalmic medical negligence claims

 Eye injury compensation awards vary depending on the degree and severity of the visual loss suffered as a result of any negligence and the help and support needed as a result.
 Tees’ clinical negligence team work to make sure the compensation reflects the damage caused by negligent eye treatment and your current and future condition.

-Compensation can cover the costs of:
+Compensation can cover these costs